Cute Is What We Aim For: Return and second breakup (2010–2014)

-Reunion (2016–2019)
+Reunion (2016–2019, 2026)

 In January 2016, Hacikyan reconnected with the rest of the band members.
 The group started discussing the possibility of a 10-year tour for The Same Old Blood Rush with a New Touch.
 In March, the band announced the anniversary tour, via their Instagram page.
 On November 23, the band was announced to perform at the Slam Dunk Festival in the UK for 2017, where they would continue their 10-year anniversary tour.
 In 2018, the group embarked on a ten-year anniversary for their second studio album, Rotation.
 In 2019, the group re-released three bonus tracks from their previous albums as singles via Warner Music Group, "Lyrical Lies (electric version)" and "Hipbones and Microphones" from The Same Old Blood Rush with a New Touch, and "Through to You" from Rotation.

+In February 2026, former bassist Fred Cimato opened up about his time with the band on social media and revealed that the band had plans to perform at the When We Were Young Festival, however, the reunion never came to fruition.
+In May, it was announced that Cute Is What We Aim For would be reuniting to join Boys Like Girls on the Soundtrack of Your Summer Fest in Boston, on August 29, 2026.
+On August 27, the band played their first show in eight years, performing in Asbury Park, New Jersey.
+Along with Hacikyan, drummer Tom Falcone returned to the line-up.

+Musical styles

+The band's music is described as pop punk, emo pop, power pop and alternative rock.
+Their debut album The Same Old Blood Rush with a New Touch is described as pop rock, pop punk and emo pop.
+Music critics compared the album to My Chemical Romance and Panic! at the Disco due to its lyrical content and sound.
+Alternative Press labelled it as one of "25 essential" albums released by Fueled By Ramen and described their single "The Curse of Curves" as an "essential tracks on emo throwback playlists and are enjoyed by elder emos everywhere."

+According to Hacikyan, many of the songs written from the first album was inspired from the things he saw around him, "I feel like I was writing about, for lack of a better word, the winners, the cool guys, as someone looking from the sidelines.
+I never envisioned myself being that.
+I just wrote what I saw.
+I was trying to showcase a lot of what people were concealing.